Online reserves and Fair Use

 - If you are uploading copyrighted materials to your course site, be sure to follow fair use guidelines.
 For more information:

-eReserves in bSpace and bCourses
+eReserves in bCourses

 - bCourses files - Upload readings, or edit any bCourses page to add a direct link to an online library-licensed resource.
 For more information see bCourses help.